 You should check if the tree is protected by a Tree Preservation Order (TPO) or if it is in a Conservation Area before carrying out any work.
 In certain circumstances you may require a felling licence from the Forestry Commission.

 If a tree is protected in any way, you will need to apply for our permission.

-If the tree isn't protected or owned by us you can cut it back to your boundary but you should inform the owner of the tree that you will be doing this and offer them the branches back.
-You should not damage the tree in doing the work.
+For trees which overhang your property or land you can cut it back to your boundary but you should inform the owner of the tree that you will be doing this and offer them the branches back.
+You also need to check if it is protected first.

-If you think a tree is suffering from Ash dieback or another tree disease you can get advice on what to look for and how to report an infected tree on the:
+If you think a tree is suffering from Ash dieback you can get advice on what to look for and how to report an infected tree on the Forestry Commission website.

 Selecting a tree surgeon

-- The contractor should provide proof of at least £2 million Public Liability Insurance.
+The contractor should provide proof of at least £2 million Public Liability Insurance.
 They should make sure any tree debris is disposed of properly.